Hi, welcome to Maps Of The Mind. I’m John.

 This being said, a lot of what I write is also to myself – a way of reiterating things that I’ve found useful and to help integrate what I’ve learnt.
 Through my experiences I’ve come to believe that the most powerful tool for reaching your greatest potential is your mind, so a lot of what I write is based around three related areas: psychedelics, travel, and meditation.

 My first psychedelic experience was with LSD in 2011.
-Combined with large amounts of MDMA, marijuana and nitrous oxide, it blew the lid off everything I thought I knew.
+Combined with decent amounts of MDMA, marijuana and nitrous oxide, it blew the lid off everything I thought I knew.
 Whilst I would not readily recommend this combination to others – indeed, some of my friends did not take to the experience so well – the experience was a massive revelation and had a hugely positive impact on me.
 The trip was an awesome journey and a fantastic mystery and afterwards I felt more curious, creative, and alive than ever.

 Living abroad broadened my perspective of the world, and travel continues to play a role in my life.
 Since China I’ve lived and worked in Spain and South Korea, hitchhiked across Japan and visited places like Taiwan, Egypt and Thailand.
 Most recently I spent over a year travelling through Latin America.